24ep/studio/README.md

         2. You may need to:
             *   Manually delete the `postgres_data` volume associated with your stack via Portainer's "Volumes" section before redeploying the stack.
 Ensure this volume is named according to your `docker-compose.yml` (e.g., `yourstackname_postgres_data`).
             *   Or, if Portainer provides an option during stack update/redeployment to "recreate" containers and specify "do not persist volumes" or "use new volumes" for the PostgreSQL service, select that.
-        3.  **Ensure `pg-init-scripts/init-db.sql` is in your Git repository and the admin password hash is updated:** If Portainer deploys from Git, the `pg-init-scripts` directory and its contents (with the hashed password in `init-db.sql`) must be in your repository for the volume mount to work correctly.
+        3.  **Ensure `pg-init-scripts/init-db.sql` is in your Git repository and correctly configured:** If Portainer deploys from Git, the `pg-init-scripts` directory and its contents (with the hashed password in `init-db.sql`) must be in your repository for the volume mount to work correctly.
 The path `./pg-init-scripts` in `docker-compose.yml` will be relative to the root of the Git repository checked out by Portainer.
         4. After ensuring the volume will be fresh, deploy/update your stack in Portainer.
 The PostgreSQL container will initialize a new database and execute scripts from `/docker-entrypoint-initdb.d/`.

     **Check PostgreSQL Container Logs for Errors:**
     After startup, if you still suspect issues (especially if tables are missing), **check the logs of the PostgreSQL container**.
     *   Local Docker: `docker logs <your_postgres_container_name>` (Find `<your_postgres_container_name>` with `docker ps`)
     *   Portainer: View the logs for the PostgreSQL container within the Portainer UI.
     Look for messages indicating scripts from `/docker-entrypoint-initdb.d/` are being run, or any SQL errors.

-    **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory` (or similar if mounting a directory leads to issues with a file of the same name)**
-    If you see an error in the PostgreSQL container logs indicating it couldn't read `init-db.sql` (e.g., "Is a directory", "Permission denied", or the script simply doesn't execute), it means that when Docker (via `docker-compose` or Portainer) tried to mount your host's `./pg-init-scripts` directory (or the `init-db.sql` file directly in previous configurations) into the container at `/docker-entrypoint-initdb.d/`, it was incorrectly interpreted or inaccessible.
-    **Troubleshooting Steps for Mount/Execution Issues:**
-    1.  **Verify Host Directory and File:** Ensure that `pg-init-scripts` is a directory in your project root and `init-db.sql` is a file inside it.
-Check for typos.
-    2.  **Execution Context & Portainer:**
-        *   If running `docker-compose` commands manually, ensure you are running them from the **root directory of your project** (where `docker-compose.yml` and `pg-init-scripts` are located).
-The path `./pg-init-scripts` is relative to the directory where `docker-compose` is executed.
-        *   **If using Portainer from a Git repository:** Portainer checks out your repository.
-Ensure `pg-init-scripts/init-db.sql` is present at the correct path within your Git repository (i.e., `pg-init-scripts` directory at the root, containing `init-db.sql`).
-If the directory or file is missing or inaccessible in the checkout path Portainer uses, Docker might create an empty directory for the mount target inside the container, leading to the "Is a directory" error if the script itself is then expected.
-        *   **If using Portainer's Web Editor for the stack:** Relative host paths like `./pg-init-scripts` can be problematic as Portainer doesn't have a local file system context.
-For web editor deployments with Portainer, using a method where `init-db.sql` is already part of a custom image or accessible via a shared Docker volume pre-populated by other means is more reliable. **Using Portainer with a Git repository is generally recommended for such file mounts.**
-    3.  **File Permissions (Less Common):** On Linux/macOS, ensure that the `pg-init-scripts` directory and the `init-db.sql` file inside it have read permissions for the user running the Docker daemon or the user Portainer operates as.
-    4.  **Clean Docker State:** Even if you think the files are correct, try the full `docker-compose down -v` and `docker-compose up --build -d` again (or equivalent in Portainer by ensuring volumes are recreated).
-This can resolve issues related to Docker's cached state of volumes or mounts.
+A common error is `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory`.
+This means Docker could not find the `pg-init-scripts` directory on the host and created an empty directory for the mount point inside the container.
+Ensure `pg-init-scripts` is at the root of your project (where `docker-compose.yml` is) and that Portainer has access to this path if deploying from Git.

 5.  **MinIO Bucket Creation (Automated by Application):**
     *   The MinIO bucket specified by `MINIO_BUCKET_NAME` (default: `canditrack-resumes`) will be **attempted to be created automatically by the application** when it first tries to interact with MinIO (e.g., during a resume upload via the `ensureBucketExists` function in `src/lib/minio.ts`).